Ostorlab/benchmarks/mobile/android/oxo-android-ben46/README.md

 4. **Trigger the Vulnerability**: Open the vulnerable app and click the "Open example.com" button.

 5. **View the Exploit**: Use `adb logcat` to filter the logs for the malicious app's tag.
-You will see the intercepted token in the logs, confirming that the malicious app successfully captured the sensitive information from the broadcast.
+You will see the intercepted location in the logs, confirming that the malicious app successfully captured the sensitive information from the broadcast.

 ```
 adb logcat -s VulnerableBroadcast